Our business is built upon knowledge. Here is a peek into the areas we work with.

 DCIR measures the resistance of a battery pack to direct current (DC) flow.
 The higher the DCIR, the more resistance the battery pack has, and the slower it will charge and discharge.

-When the DCIR increases significantly, the battery pack should be replaced to aviod a potential thermal incident.
+When the DCIR increases significantly, the battery pack should be replaced to avoid a potential thermal incident.
 DCIR monitoring can help prevent thermal runaway situations.

 These ensure safety, quality, and consistency throughout the value chain.
-At WS Technicals we work with internationally accredited testing laboratories to ensure that we met customer and market requirements.
+At WS Technicals we work with internationally accredited testing laboratories to ensure that we meet customer and market requirements.

 IEC standards ensure global consistency in electronics, fostering interoperability and safety.
 UN38.3 tests lithium battery safety for transportation, preventing hazards.
 Both standards bolster technological advancement while prioritizing user and environmental protection.